STATEMENT ON CONFIDENTIALITY AND PRIVACY

 For More Information Please Contact:

 70 West Hedding Street, West Wing

 Resources exist on- and off-campus for individuals to report crimes to law enforcement.

 Individuals should contact Campus Safety Services to report an emergency, report a crime, or request immediate assistance.
 Reports can be made 24 hours a day, 365 days a year.
 People are not required to file an incident report with Campus Safety Services or file a criminal report with law enforcement in order to access resources and support services on- or off-campus.

 The University encourages individuals to pursue criminal action for incidents that may also be crimes under California criminal statutes.
 Proceedings under this Policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus.
 The University will assist a complainant in making a criminal report and will cooperate with law enforcement agencies if a complainant decides to pursue the criminal process to the extent permitted by law.
 A complainant may also choose not to pursue criminal action, and under most circumstances, law enforcement will not force an individual to participate in an investigation or pursue charges if they are not willing to do so.

 If you are calling to report a crime in progress, dial 9-1-1.
-For all non-emergencies; reporting suspicious activity or making an initial report, please call our non-emergency number at
+For all non-emergencies, reporting suspicious activity, or making an initial report, please call the Department's non-emergency number (510) 981-5900.

 OTHER OFF CAMPUS NON-CONFIDENTIAL RESOURCES